vernonclarke/SPNfinal/README.md

   # Import pandas
   pd <- reticulate::import("pandas")
   ```
-  **This code has already been encorporated into each analysis file and will be executed when the R analysis files are run**
+  **This code has already been encorporated into each analysis file and will be executed when the R analysis files are run**.

   The first time the code is run, it will do the necessary installations and load the necessary packages for the analysis.

   Subsequent runs will simply load the required packages.
+A useful guide can be found [here](https://rstudio.github.io/reticulate/)

   Each simulation has a unique identifier; for instance, `Fig5_EF.ipynb` is `sim4`.